HP LaptopHP Pavilion 15

 16 Comments

-1. remove one screws on the bottom case, the optical drive can be removed, if you want to replace hard drive, you should disassemble whole laptop
+1. Remove one screw on the bottom case, then the optical drive can be removed.
+If you want to replace the hard drive, you should disassemble the whole laptop.

-2. Would you be able to annotate an image of the motherboard, labelling where all the connectors are and such?
+2. Would you be able to annotate an image of the motherboard, labeling where all the connectors are and such?
 HP won’t provide such a motherboard scheme.
-It can be difficult to work out which image is related to which area of the motherboard and such an annotated image will help a lot.
+It can be difficult to work out which image is related to which area of the motherboard, and such an annotated image will help a lot.

 1. It’s one of the crappiest assemblies I have ever seen.